atmamont/hackintosh/README.md

 Bluetooth: Fenvi t919

 # Tricky parts:
-1. CPU graphics doesn't work becvause of the cable I use.
+1. CPU graphics doesn't work because of the cable I use.
 I use HDMI cable and could get it working with external GPU `config.plist` toggle only
 2. I had to remap some USB ports to enable Fenvi card to operate properly.
 I've used Hackintool for this
-3. I had to disable "F1 warning" screen in BIOS because othewise I had to enter BIOS every time after MacOS reboots
+3. I had to disable "F1 warning" screen in BIOS because otherwise I had to re-enter BIOS every time after MacOS reboots

 # Updating